Site History

 February 11th 2012: I finally made the featured section work like it was supposed to again.

-January 26th 2016: I started the process of converting the site from a lumbering mutant legacy ASP.NET monster to a Flask application written in Python.
+January 26th 2016: I started the process of converting the site from what was now a lumbering mutant legacy ASP.NET monster to a Flask application written in Python.
 This necessitated porting all of the actual code used on the site, converting the hundreds of .aspx files to Jinja2 templates (most of them, thankfully, were completely static and could be converted with an automated script), and rigging up a system to make sure every old URL would still work and redirect to its new location, as while I was at it I also organized the site's URL structure better.

 August 8th 2016: I finally finished the Python port of the site that I'd started in January and officially transferred the domain to the new server.